hemantksingh/messup-learn/Security/Security Issues with Cookies.md

 Cookies can have security and privacy implications for the user.

-There are a number of restrictions placed on cookies in order to prevent abuse and protect both the browser and the server from detrimental effects.
-There are two types of restrictions: number of cookies and total cookie size.
+There are a number of restrictions placed on cookies in order to prevent abuse and protect both the browser and the server from detrimental effects
+*  Only a limited number of cookies are available for each domain.
 IE 8 has a maximum of 50 cookies per domain as.
 Firefox also has a limit of 50 cookies while Opera has a limit of 30 cookies.
 Safari and Chrome have no limit on the number of cookies per domain.
+* Because cookies are sent with every request, their size should be kept to a minimum.
+Ideally, only an identifier should be stored in a cookie with the data stored by the app.
 The maximum size for all cookies sent to the server has remained the same since the original cookie specification: 4 KB.
 Anything over that limit is truncated and won’t be sent to the server.

 There are a couple of ways to ensure that cookies are sent securely and are not accessed by unintended parties or scripts: the `Secure` attribute and the `HttpOnly` attribute.